unyt-org/uix/docs/manual/06 Component States.md

 The saved component state can also be stored (e.g. in the DATEX Pointer storage) and restored completely at any time (e.g. after a page reload).

 ## The @property decorator
-Since UIX components are normal DATEX JavaScript template classes, additional DATEX state properties can be declared using the `@property` decorator.
+Since UIX components are [DATEX-compatible classes](https://docs.unyt.org/manual/datex/classes), additional DATEX state properties can be declared using the `@property` decorator.

 In the following example a property `myVal` is declared that gets assigned to the value attribute of an input element (`HTMLInputElement`).
 Modifing the inputs value will modify the value of the `myVal` property and vice versa.